x4r3s/fiery-ten/README.md

 **FIERY TEN** is a lightweight browser-based game where the player must guess a randomly generated number between **1 and 10** within a limited number of attempts.

-The project is intentionally built using **vanilla web technologies** to demonstrate clean structure, basic game logic, and responsive layout without relying on frameworks or libraries.

----

-## ✨ Features

-- Minimalistic and intuitive user interface
-- Fully responsive layout
-- No external dependencies
-- Clear separation of structure, style, and logic
-- Instant game restart

 ---

 ## 🎮 Gameplay